 The Haslam College of Business will hold its graduate hooding ceremony, including all masters and doctoral degrees, on Wednesday, May 10, at 10 a.m. in the Alumni Memorial Building.
 Karen M. Bowling, partner with Deloitte & Touche LLP, will be the commencement speaker.
 No RSVP required.

-All graduation ceremonies take place in Thompson-Boling Assembly Center & Arena.
+The University graduate hooding ceremony will be held Thursday, May 11, in Thompson-Boling Assembly Center & Arena.
+Michelle Harding will be the commencement speaker.
+Students, families, and friends unable to attend the ceremony may watch it via webcast.
 No tickets are required to attend graduation.
 All graduates must arrive at least one hour before their ceremony begins.